 What is Pain and Suffering in a Personal Injury Claim?

 Personal injury claims are brought to hold the negligent party accountable for the damages they caused.
 Pain and suffering is a part of the compensation provided in a personal injury claim.
-But what is it?
+But what is pain and suffering?
 Pain and suffering is the legal term for the physical and emotional stress caused by an injury; it is a non-economic loss that is worthy of financial compensation.

 - Loss of eyesight

-- Debilitating physical impairments or disabilities such as paralysis
+- Debilitating physical impairments or disabilities (e.g., paralysis)

-- Physical deformities or disfigurements such as severe scarring or loss of a limb
+- Physical deformities or disfigurements (e.g., scarring, loss of a limb)

-- Forced infertility or the loss of reproductive organs
+- Forced infertility or loss of reproductive organs

 How is pain and suffering proved in a personal injury claim?